Sandra Colton

-Sandra went on to perform in music videos with musical artists Justin Timberlake, Snoop Dogg, Too Short, Katharine McPhee, Raphael Saadiq, Chelo and toured with Rihanna in 2007 and Katharine McPhee in 2008.
-She appeared in television shows Boston Legal, Viva Laughlin, MadTV, Dancing with the Stars (with Raphael Saadiq), The Tonight Show with Jay Leno (Singing Background for both Paulina Rubio and Katharine McPhee) as well as movies Bring It On: All or Nothing and The Day The Earth Stood Still.
+Sandra went on to perform in music videos with musical artists Justin Timberlake, Snoop Dogg, Too Short, Katharine McPhee, Raphael Saadiq, and Chelo, and toured with Rihanna in 2007 and Katharine McPhee in 2008.
+She appeared in television shows Boston Legal, Viva Laughlin, MadTV, Dancing with the Stars (with Raphael Saadiq), The Tonight Show with Jay Leno (Singing Background for both Paulina Rubio and Katharine McPhee) as well as the movies Bring It On: All or Nothing and The Day The Earth Stood Still.

 Sandra launched Original Girl Magazine's first print issue in the Fall of 2008.
 O.G. is now distributed by Ingram Periodicals.
 Sandra is the author of BOOK ME!
 How To Become A Successful Working Dancer In Hollywood! with foreword by Brian Friedman and has a Dance Blog called Dance 365 in addition to the 2009 premier of DANCE TRACK Magazine under the Pinstriped umbrella.

-Sandra is a member of SAG, ASCAP, The Recording Academy, and is an elected board member for the LA Chapter of AFTRA.
+Sandra is a member of SAG, ASCAP, and The Recording Academy, and is also an elected board member of the LA Chapter of AFTRA.